bitwarden/help/_articles/providers/providers.md

 ---

 {% callout success %}
 Interested in becoming a Provider?
-Sign up for the Provider Program using the registration link:
+Contact us to get started:

-<a role="button" class="btn btn-primary" href="#" target="blank">Register as a Provider</a>
+<a role="button" class="btn btn-primary" href="https://bitwarden.com/contact" target="blank">Contact Us</a>
 {% endcallout %}

 ## What are Providers?